 Do Guppies Sleep At The Bottom?

 Yes.
 Often, you will find a guppy sleeping at the bottom of the tank in the substrate or among plants.
-This could be because the tank’s base is quieter and peaceful than other tank parts.
-Likewise, the substrate also offers good support to rest their body and conserve energy.
+This could be because the tank’s base is quieter and more peaceful than other tank parts.
+Likewise, the substrate also offers good support to rest the body and conserve energy.

 However, if you see your guppies swimming or laying at the bottom of the tank during the daytime, that could be worrisome.